Best travel cots 2023 - tried and tested by parents

 Here's what to consider when choosing a travel cot:

-- Age - Most travel cots can be used from birth, and many come with an in-built bassinet to make things a little cosier for very small ones.
-Travel cots can usually be used up till the age of three or until the child is able to climb out - at which point it's no longer safe for use.
+- Age - Most travel cots can be used from birth, and many come with an in-built bassinet to make things a little cosier for very small babies.
+Travel cots can usually be used up till the age of three or until the child is able to climb out - at which point it's no longer safe to use.

 - Portability - A travel cot should be easy to carry and compact enough to stow in small places.
 Some cots are small enough to fit in an aircraft's overhead locker or in a small car boot.

 - Weight - While lighter than a traditional cot, travel cots vary in weight.
-The lightest come in at around 3kg, while the heaviest weighs as much as 11kg.
+The lightest come in at around 3kg, while the heaviest ones weigh as much as 11kg.
 These extremes offer different benefits depending on how you’re planning to use your cot.
-A lighter cot is more practical for travelling with, but a heavier model will likely be sturdier and longer-lasting.
+A lighter cot is more practical for travelling, but a heavier model will likely be sturdier and longer-lasting.

 - Assembly - Putting a travel cot together and taking it down should take a matter of seconds.
 If it’s taking longer or isn’t staying up, make sure you re-read the instructions before putting your baby to sleep in it to make sure you’ve done everything correctly.

-- Mattress comfort - Don’t be surprised at the thickness of a travel cot mattress – they’re much thinner and less plush than your one at home to aid with weight and portability.
-Just because the mattress is harder, doesn’t mean that they won’t have a good night’s sleep.
-Baby mattresses are meant to be firm and younger babies, especially, benefit from a harder surface.
+- Mattress comfort - Don’t be surprised at the thickness of a travel cot mattress – they’re much thinner and less plush than the cot mattress you have at home in order to keep the travel cot light and portable.
+But just because the mattress is harder, doesn’t mean that your baby won’t have a good night’s sleep.
+Baby mattresses are meant to be firm and younger babies, in particular, can benefit from sleeping on a harder mattress surface.
 'To comply with safety regulations you should avoid switching the mattress to ensure that the size is exact and there are no gaps around the edges,' says Baby Sleep Trainer Vickie Bowles of The Baby Academy.

-- Extra features - Many travel cots have additional extras such as a changing station for easy nappy changes and a playpen mode for daytime use.
-They might also have soothing sound functionality or a newborn insert to boost comfort for younger babies.
+- Extra features - Many travel cots have additional extras such as an in-built changing station for easy nappy changes and the option to use it as a playpen for daytime use.
+They might also have soothing musical features or a newborn insert to boost comfort for younger babies.
 Consider which of these features are worth paying extra for, and which ones you can do without.
-Bonus if you can get the extra functionality you want without paying more.
+It's a bonus if you can get the extra functionality you want without paying more!

 Are travel cots safe for babies?